SAP-samples/cap-local-development-workshop/exercises/03/README.md

 ### Have the service mocked

-From this point until the end of this exercise, you'll be digging into the mocking of this Northbreeze service.
+From this point until the end of this exercise, you'll be digging into the mocking of this Northbreeze service (see [footnote 1](#footnote-1)).

 👉 So for now, stop the CAP server that's still running and listening on port 4004, and then, in that same terminal session, start mocking this service (using the same terminal session here is just to keep the "noise" to a minimum, not because of any technical requirement or restriction):